Richard Hunne: Life

 The Church went ahead with Hunne's heresy trial in spite of his death, and he was duly condemned.
 His corpse was burned at the stake on 20 December.

-Hunne's accusers claimed that he had committed suicide, but they could not convince the coroner's jury, which in February 1515, charged Horsey, chancellor to the Bishop of London, and two other church officials with Hunne's murder.
+Hunne's accusers claimed that he had committed suicide, but they could not convince the coroner's jury, which in February 1515, charged William Horsey, chancellor to the Bishop of London, and two other church officials with Hunne's murder.

 The political and religious crisis continued to grow.
 Bishop FitzJames of London wrote to the King's Chancellor, Archbishop Wolsey, asking him to persuade the King to prevent Horsey being put on trial.
 He said that Horsey would not get a fair trial because of the strength of public feeling, which had built up against the Church: "...if my chancellor be tried by any twelve men in London, they be so maliciously set in favor of heretical depravity that they will cast and condemn my clerk though he be as innocent as Abel."
 The king eventually intervened to stifle the situation.

 Horsey was kept in prison until the anger in London abated.
 Then he was brought before a civil court, but King Henry had ordered his attorney general to see that the case was dismissed on the grounds of insufficient evidence.
-Horsey went free, but the public anger was acerbated by his release, and Parliament became more and more involved.
+Horsey went free, but the public anger was exacerbated by his release, and Parliament became more and more involved.

 To calm the situation, Wolsey went before Parliament and on his knees made an apology to them on behalf of the clergy.
 Wolsey's real aim, however, was to get Parliament to agree to the case being tried in Rome.
 Then, the king intervened, rejecting Wolsey's proposal and stating that the sovereign of the realm had previously made his decision and that no one had a right to overrule his decision but God himself.

 Wolsey later fined Horsey and expelled him 160 miles from the capital.
 Horsey lived out the rest of his life in great poverty.